Injection Fatigue: What Patients on Long-Term Biologics Experience

 Rotate sites properly.
 Using the same spot repeatedly causes tissue damage that makes injections more painful over time.
 A consistent rotation system keeps each site fresh and less reactive.

 Track your reactions.
-Some sites may react more than others.
-Some injection days may be worse than others.
-Without tracking, you cannot identify patterns.
-With tracking, you might discover that injecting in the thigh causes less reaction than the abdomen for your specific medication, or that reactions are worse during certain times of your menstrual cycle.
+Some sites react more than others.
+Some injection days are worse than others.
+Without a record, you cannot see the pattern.
+With one, you might discover that thigh injections cause less reaction than abdominal ones for your specific medication, or that reactions cluster around certain points in your menstrual cycle, your sleep debt, or a lupus or RA flare.
+The injection site rotation guide walks through how to log this without turning it into another chore.

 The Psychological Side